 The most common are: Shasta Daisy, bred by botanist Luther Burbank, with the same white petals and a noticeably larger yellow center, the Painted Daisy grown in gardens which attracts both butterflies and growers with colors ranging from purple to red, and the Gerbera Daisy most popular as a cut flower for its large flowers in bright colors of pink, red, yellow, and orange (16).

-The daisy flower is a symbol of affection and purity and the popular children’s game, “He loves me, he loves me not” where they pluck the petals off a daisy flower while chanting the phrase is a tribute to this meaning.
+The daisy flower has beautiful meaning.
+It represents affection and purity and the popular children’s game, “He loves me, he loves me not” where they pluck the petals off a daisy flower while chanting the phrase is a tribute to this meaning.

 Daisy superstition relates to babies and children as the flower means innocence as well.
 It is believed that it brings good luck for children to step on the first daisy flowers in the spring (17).